Keeping myself hidden

 These little space-trips happened to me all the time.
 I tried to describe this to one of my friends when I was about 10 years old (I felt very excited to finally talk to someone I could trust about this), and I was sure that she would relate….but she couldn’t!
 I tried several different ways to describe the experience, always sure that she knew what I was talking about but I just wasn’t using the right words!
 But every time I finished she would say, “no, I’ve never experienced anything like that!”
 I wasn’t sure, she seemed completely sincere.
 Normally, she agreed with me on everything!
 Was I just weird?
 That’s what my birth family seemed to be saying all the time.
 Probably best to keep this a secret, like so many other things in my life, more and more adding up as I grew.
 I felt like I was protecting myself.
 I would figure it out later.
 The less anyone knew about me, the less they could hurt me or judge me.
 I would reveal who I really was when I got away from the haters.
 But I often wondered a lot about who that person was.
 Way too much time went into acting and I lost connection with her.
 And these space-trips were way more significant to my life than I could have ever imagined.

-1 day ago Uncategorized
+2 months ago Uncategorized